 HALLOWEEN HAUNT SHOWS: There is more to Knott’s Scary Farm than just scares.
 There is also a variety of humorous entertainment on various stages, which is especially helpful if you want to take the weight off your feet in between talking through all those mazes.
-Check back for updated information as it becomes available.
+For 2010, the shows include:

 HALLOWEEN HAUNT SCARE ZONES: These are areas of Knott’s Scary Farm haunted by free-roaming ghouls so that you get the scares even before you stand in line for the haunted mazes.
 These tend to be consisten from year to year, since they are based around established sections of the theme park.
 In 2008, all of of the scare zones were well-loved holdovers from previous season, and we expect they will be back for 2009:

 - NEW: NECROPOLIS: After dark, vampires arise to haunt the tranquil Camp Snoopy.